exotic peruvian food: Guinea Pig

 Guinea pig comes from Peru in the first place, so it was a mark of cuisine before it was a pet.
-Of course, for you vegetarians out there, it might be neither.
-Unfortunately this is not the article for you, so it’s best to turn away now.
 And as for those who aren’t convinced, you should know that Peru exports a new breed of “super guinea pig” to Europe, the US and Japan.
 Yes, it’s for eating.

 So, should you eat the guinea pig or not?
 As long as you’re in Peru, there’s nothing strange about the act.
 Guinea pigs have been cooked for centuries, and were once sacrificed to the Incan gods.
 In a morphological coincidence, you might see depictions of The Last Supper with the players eating roasted guinea pig!

 Read more: Splurge Restaurant Reviews: Chicha & Uchu